ColeRenfro/CS333-activity2/README.md

 The game is over when 3 in a row of either X or O in any direction is found.

 ### Part 2 Requirements
 Provide unit tests for the your classes and methods.

-Make sure they are at least 70% unit tested.
+### Part 3 Requirements
+Submit a document outlining how much test coverage you think your project has.
+Include the justification for why you think it has that much coverage, including what you believe each test covers.
    - check out https://coverage.readthedocs.io/

 ## Submission details